SAP-samples/btp-dc-samples/docs/aicore/1_setupgenaihub/5_setup_apiclient.md

 ### Prerequisites

-You need to install an API client first or you use a web based API Client.
-There are lot of API Clients to test APIs.
+You need to install an API client first or you use a web-based API Client.
+There are a lot of API Clients to test APIs.
 For example [CURL](https://curl.se/) or clients with an UI.

 This short tutorial uses Postman.
 You will need information about the AI Core API.